karthik96siddhu/karthik96siddhu/README.md

 - 👋 Hi, I’m Karthik H S
 - 👀 I’m interested in building web applications
-- 🌱 I’m currently working as a Senior System Engineer.
+- 🌱 I’m currently working as a Senior Sofware Engineer.
 - 💞️ I’m looking to collaborate on learning and discuss on building applications.
 - 📫 You can reach me at karthik96siddhu@gmail.com